CULINARY & OPERATIONS TEAM

 This is the challenge we pose to the Methodology team: make clean eating so damn tasty and effortless that adopting clean eating as a lifestyle feels like a no brainer.
 If a clean lunch were even yummier than a fast food burger, then people's decisions about what to eat would change.
 They'd eat healthier and they'd freaking love it.
 No deprivation or guilt.
 And they'd feel vibrant, light, energetic.
 We believe every person deserves to feel this good after every meal every day.

 We have tons of challenges ahead.
 We still need to test and master hundreds of recipes.
 We need to make these recipes easily replicable.
 We need to get the word out.
 We need to educate people about the thinking behind every ingredient in every meal and why every meal is balanced and designed to help them feel their best.
 And we need to feed clients the healthiest ingredients money can buy despite the fact that they're willing to spend smaller and smaller percentages of their incomes on food every year.

 Momentum is on our side.
 Here at Methodology, we've already tested 1,000 recipes on thousands of clients in the Bay Area.
 People are loving us.
 PopSugar rated us the #1 food delivery service in America.
 Clients write in every day about how we've changed their lives.
 They tell us that not only is the food creative and delicious but they've even lost a few pounds and no longer feel sluggish and bloated.
 Word has spread so much that the hottest tech companies in Silicon Valley reach out to us every day asking us to cater to their teams.
-Doctors at Stanford Hospital and One Medical now recommend Methodology to their patients.
+Doctors at Stanford Hospital, Parsley Health, One Medical, and more now recommend Methodology to their patients.

 Our service works, and it keeps getting better every week.